-How do you know if your gym or trainer is bad for you?
+How do you know if your Muay Thai gym or trainer is bad for you?
 The signs can be hard to spot when you’re in the midst of it all, and often it’s only once you’ve removed yourself from the situation that you can actually see them.
-Here are a few ones that are definite red flags.
+Here are a few that are definite red flags.
 Some of them I’ve experienced myself, and some of them have been discussed by others on the Muay Thai Roundtable Forum:

-You’re continuously making excuses for or attempting to justify poor treatment you receive.
+You’re continuously making excuses for or attempting to justify poor treatment you receive

-Your trainer is narcissistic and prioritizes his or her ego over the treatment of others in the gym.
+Your trainer is narcissistic and prioritizes his or her ego over the treatment of others in the gym

-Things are stagnant and you’re not making any progress.
+Things are stagnant and you’re not making any progress

-You feel that there’s a lack of support, communication or reliability.
+You feel that there’s a lack of support, communication or reliability

-There’s constant drama and negativity.
+There’s constant drama and negativity

 You keep being promised things that never materialize.

-You don’t feel valued or respected.
+You don’t feel valued or respected

-You feel like you’ve invested too much time and emotion into the gym to just leave now.
+You feel like you’ve invested too much time and emotion into the gym to just leave now

 Having to let go of a person or place that has been very close to you for a long time is incredibly difficult, but sometimes the best thing to do.
 It’s important to be able to recognise when a gym is just going through ups and downs and when it’s just not the right place for you anymore.

-You don’t know where you’ll go if you leave.
+You don’t know where you’ll go if you leave

 Finding a new place is always going to be uncomfortable, but it’s worth taking the risk.
 Perhaps your current gym is the most convenient in terms of price, location or comfort, but if you’re not being treated properly there, staying may do more harm than good in the long run.
 Besides, if you don’t get out there and look, you have no idea what you could be missing out on.

-You feel guilty and don’t want to upset anyone.
+You feel guilty and don’t want to upset anyone

 This is a big one.
 You don’t have to feel bad about doing what’s best for you, and certainly not for leaving a person or place that treats you poorly.
 Loyalty is an important part of any relationship, but if it’s only going one way, it doesn’t count for much.
 Besides, if you’re being bullied or guilt-tripped into staying, there’s something wrong.
-Leaving a gym doesn’t have to mean being disrespectful, either.
+Leaving a gym doesn’t have to mean being disrespectful.
 If it’s possible to have any kind of open conversation about it, it’s a good idea to do so.

-For those of you who’ve read my old post on Gym Loyalty, this may all sound rather hypocritical, so I want to clarify that that post and this one refer to two very different gym scenarios.
-This one is about toxic relationships where fighters are being mistreated, and that one is about supportive partnerships between a fighter and their gym.
-I experienced both sides of the coin at the same gym after staying there for a very long time, and it is entirely possible for that to happen elsewhere.
+For those of you who’ve read my old post on gym loyalty, this may all sound rather hypocritical, so I want to clarify that that post and this one refer to two very different gym scenarios.
+This one is about toxic relationships in which fighters are being mistreated by their gyms, while that one is the opposite scenario.
+I experienced both sides of the coin at the same gym after staying there for a very long time, and it’s entirely possible for that to happen elsewhere.